swcarpentry/make-novice/_episodes/09-conclusion.md

 objectives:
 - "Understand advantages of automated build tools such as Make."
 keypoints:
-- "Makefiles save time by automating repetitve work, and save thinking by documenting how to reproduce results."
+- "Makefiles save time by automating repetitive work, and save thinking by documenting how to reproduce results."
 ---

 Automated build tools such as Make can help us in a number of